Samlis/AliasIsolationForEpicGamesStore/README.md

 --------

 ----------------------------------
 All credit for the actual mod goes to the original AliasIsolation mod creator (https://github.com/aliasIsolation/aliasIsolation).
 I only changed the hooking code to work with the Epic version (it might actually work with other non-Steam clients, but I only tested with Epic).
+Source code will be added soon.
 ----------------------------------

 Alias Isolation is a mod for Alien: Isolation.
 It adds temporal anti-aliasing into the shipped game, and fixes a few small issues with the rendering.